Christmas in Spiceworld Tour

-Christmas in Spiceworld Tour was the second concert tour by British girl group the Spice Girls.
+Christmas in Spiceworld Tour was the second concert tour by English girl group the Spice Girls.
 The eight-show tour was launched following "solo projects, marriages, motherhood and another round of slagging in the press", as a reunion for the girls.
 The eight-show tour was attended by more than 153,000 people, grossing $5.7 million in ticket sales.
 The first four shows saw the group play at Manchester Evening News Arena to over 72,400 fans, grossing $2.6 million; the second portion of the tour saw the group play another four shows at Earls Court Arena to 81,300 fans, grossing $3.1 million.

 Background

 After a period of hiatus, during which the members of the group launched their solo careers and focused on their personal lives, the media started speculating that they would break-up.
 However, in April 1999, they announced a Christmas tour for that year.
 Band member Victoria Beckham commented about the tour, saying, "We can't wait.
 We've had a bit of time to come home, chill out, do bits and pieces on our own so we're going to get back together".